WSAT: History

 In 2004, WSAT added the Carolina Panthers after requests from people who had trouble hearing the games on WBT, which was the only station in the area airing them.

 In 2014, CAP Communications, Inc. announced the sale of WSAT to Catawba College Foundation for $600,000.
 Programming did not change and Poole would continue to run the station, while students at the college would get broadcasting experience.
 About 23,000 people were listening to the station at the time.
 The sale was eventually consummated on September 9, 2014 as a license assignment to 2B Productions, LLC.
 2B's sole shareholder, William Marc Graham, is an alumnus of Catawba.
 2B Productions also bought WSTP.

 For several years ending in 2015, the station also aired The Huckabee Report, which was hosted by former Arkansas Governor Mike Huckabee and was the successor program to Paul Harvey's long-running News and Comment program, which the station also aired.

 In December 2015, it was announced that 2B Productions would be buying WTIX (which became WEGO October 10, 2018) in Concord.
 WTIX would simulcast the oldies format of WSAT, with local news, sports and information for an area that also included Concord and Kannapolis.
 2B Productions changed its name to Rowan-Cabarrus Radio.

 Late in 2016, WSAT added W277DD 103.3 FM.
 In January 2023, WSAT changed the frequency of W277DD to W269EE 101.7 and started using a new tower in Granite Quarry which would increase the number of listeners who could receive the FM signal from 58,000 to 90,000, adding Granite Quarry, Faith and Rockwell.

+Bill Graham of 2B Productions said the Welch family, through Mid-Carolina Broadcasting Company, still owned the land on Jake Alexander Boulevard that was home to WSAT and its tower for 75 years.
+Late in 2023, the 10.6 acres were for sale for $1.65 million.
+Assuming Federal Communications Commission approval, WSAT will move its transmitter to the former WSTP tower.
+The studios were moving to Dorsett Drive.